 Web site/blog by descendants of Jews from Przemyśl.
 One focus is the preservation, mapping and maintenance of the Jewish cemetery in Przemyśl, through a partnership with the U.S-based Remembrance and Reconciliation Foundation.

 Some of the synagogue’s interior features are still intact, including the Ark and the frame of the Bimah.
-FODZ, the Foundation for the Preservation of Jewish Heritage in Poland, took ownership of the synagogue in 2007 and has plans to restore it as a cultural center that will serve visiting Jewish groups as well as the town.
+FODZ, the Foundation for the Preservation of Jewish Heritage in Poland, took ownership of the synagogue in 2007 and is overseeing its restoration for eventual used as a cultural center that will serve visiting Jewish groups as well as the town.

 A web site and blog devoted to Jewish heritage and history in this town in east-central Poland, with photos and an interactive map of sites (both surviving sites and buildings as well as places with the destroyed synagogue, Jewish cemetery and other sites once stood).

 Few heritage sites have been left intact, but the web site features an online Walking Tour of what remains.

 Listed as a national heritage monument, the cemetery has about 3,000 stones, many highly decorated.
 According to the National Heritage Board, the gravestones from three Jewish cemeteries are located on the site: The oldest cemetery was established around 1788 and functioned until 1943.
 A second was founded nearby in 1811.
 A cholera cemetery was founded 1831 and as of 1918 was joined to the other cemeteries.
 In 1957, the oldest two cemeteries were closed down to make way for construction on their sites, and their gravestones were relocated to the current cemetery site.
 The oldest gravestone dates from 1831.